Sprinter New Generation: Origins

 After a thorough renovation was conducted from 2003 to 2009, plans for the replacement of the Stadsgewestelijk Materieel were started at the end of the 2000s.
 This equipment was put into service between 1975 and 1983, so the first sets were forty years old in 2015.
 Because the technical lifespan of railway equipment is on average 40 years, they needed to be replaced.
-Therefore, NS placed an urgent order for 58 Stadler FLIRT trains in 2015 as a stopgap measure until the SNG trains could be fully introduced from December 2018.
+Therefore, NS placed an urgent order for 58 Stadler FLIRT trains in 2015 as a stopgap measure until the SNG trains could be fully introduced in December 2018.

 Interior design process

 Between 13 and 20 March 2015, NS gave travelers and staff the opportunity to choose possible interiors.
 Thanks to a test set-up at Rotterdam Central, interested parties were able to choose from three interiors, with seats for the first and second class and folding seats.
-The results have been an important factor for the interior choices for the new Sprinters.
+The results have been an important factor in the interior choices of the new Sprinters.

 At the end of September 2015, representatives of interest groups such as the Public Transport Travelers Association were given the opportunity to view a model of the new Sprinter New Generation in Spain.
 NS appeared to have chosen interior C from the experiment, with Sophia seats from the Spanish Fainsa and purple folding seats.

+Exterior colour change

+Initially, the SNG trains had a dark blue front.
+While this colouring met European standards, the combination of the dark colour and the large window made it difficult to see the train from level crossings.
+Lack of visibility was found to be the lead cause of a collision between a tractor and an SNG at an unsecured railway crossing near Hooghalen on 22 May 2020, which killed the train driver.
+NS decided to change the colour of the fronts to yellow, the first of which started service in May 2021.
+NS would repaint 150 trains it already had, while new trains would be delivered by CAF with the yellow colour.
+The transition to the new colour was near-complete by August 2022.
+A similar change was made to the FLIRT trains in 2023.